golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/yagna-installation-for-requestors.md

 ## Installing and running Yagna

-Yagna is a daemon that will let you communicate with Golem Network and perform operations on it.
+Yagna is a service that will let you communicate with Golem Network and perform operations on it.
 Let's install it.

 #### Install Yagna